Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_pages/cv.md

   - Voted team captain by peers
   - Scorer at Ivy League Heps Championship
   - Personal best mark of 58.37m
-  - Lead teammates in daily throwing, weightlifting, mobility, and sprinting training
+  - Lead teammates in daily throwing, weightlifting, mobility, and sprinting
   - Assist coach with drills and equipment

 - **MAE Teaching Assistant** - *For MAE2250: Mechanical Synthesis*
   - Coordinate and directs lab sections
   - Grade homeworks and projects

+- **Chi Psi Fraternity** - *Lodge Manager and Chief Steward*
+  - Direct house and property management for on-campus housing with over 30 residents and 60 active members
+  - Coordinate maintenance and improvement tasks while communicating with contractors, landscapers, and alumni
+  - Supervise and assist fellow stewards with kitchen duties while acting as liaison between chef and members

+- **Cayuga Capital** - *Industrials Team Analyst*
+  - Contribute towards student run hedge fund, with a focus on the industrials and infrastructure sectors
+  - Review of introductory accounting, finance, private equity, asset management, and business management

 - **Boy Scouts of America** - *Assistant Scoutmaster*
   - Volunteer leader for Troop 182 in the Bronx, NY